cheapjack/DigitalMigrations/docs/Digital_Art_Toolkits.md

     textSize(48);
   // small point below is that in order to use an apostrophe you have to 'escape' the
 	// apostrophe character so processing doesn't think it's the end
-	// of a string, so convention is to surround the special character with a back slash text('They dont know I ', img.width/4 + 30, 60);
+	// of a string, so convention is to precede the special character with a back slash text('They don\'t know I ', img.width/4 + 30, 60);
 	textSize(36);
 	text('contributed to this processing', img.width/4+35, 110);
 	//text(random(myMemeText1), img.width/4+35, 110); // Here instead of typing the text, myMemeText1 is randomly chosen when the sketch runs